Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter014-draft2.md

 Willi knelt beside her and began humming a gentle lullaby, the melody floating through the air like warm honey.
 Several spirits stopped their frantic chittering to listen, their panic easing slightly at the comforting sound.

-Greta stepped forward with solemn dignity.
-"By the Light that guides all souls to righteousness," she said formally, placing her hand over her heart, "we swear we come not as conquerors but as healers.
+"By the Light that guides all souls to righteousness," Greta said formally, placing her hand over her heart, "we swear we come not as conquerors but as healers.
 Honor demands we attempt to mend what has been broken, to ease the suffering that drives good spirits to such desperation."

-Tobi sat on a fallen log and pulled out his lute, his usual mischievous grin replaced by quiet focus.
-"Hey, little ones," he said gently, beginning to play a soft melody that complemented Willi's humming.
-"We've seen broken things before.
-Sometimes they can be fixed, if someone cares enough to try.
-Will you let us try?"

 The spirits wavered between terror and desperate hope.
 Finally, the tuckling spoke for all of them: "Warm-bloods may pass.
 But beware—great tree grieves beyond healing.
 Ancient hunger grows beyond stopping.
 Old friend becomes old enemy, and we cannot save what will not be saved."

 The wall of spirits parted reluctantly, creating a narrow path between the trees.
 The moment they stepped across the threshold, Lin felt something fundamental shift in the air around them.
 The temperature dropped until her breath came out in visible puffs, and shadows moved independently of any light source, reaching toward them with finger-like tendrils.

 "This darkness isn't natural," Greta muttered, her sword hand twitching toward her hilt.
-Her voice carried an edge Lin had rarely heard before—not fear exactly, but deep unease.
 "It presses against the soul like a physical weight."

 Lin pulled out a torch and struck flint, but the flame guttered weakly in the supernatural gloom.
 "Normal light won't work here," she realized, watching their pitiful circle of illumination shrink to barely an arm's length.
 "The corruption is too thick.
 I can't read the laylines properly through all this interference."